anwarhsu/drone-controller/README.md

 ### Future Goals:

 Camera is able to use Yolo object detection, however, due to low resolution and inability to fly outside.
 I wanted to make it follow a person.
 I have determine that the drone is to cheap to be able to reliably make this option work.

+Note: This has some coures elements from a class so thus I don't want to publicly show code.